h011o/pwn.college_Madhav/Hello Hackers/Challenges.md

 ```

 ## What I learned

-The promt for the terminal is written as username@hostname:~$ and ~ signifies that the user is not an adminstrator
+The promt for the terminal is written as username@hostname:~$
+> ~ signifies that the user is not an adminstrator

 ## References
 None